Role: Creative Director, Typeface Designer, Legacy Timeline Display Designer, Copywriter

 In addition to an internal audit, we also performed a competitor audit of healthcare networks offering services similar to Marion Health to better understand the industry itself.
 We visited Marion Health’s various facilities, grounding ourselves in the place we would represent.
 We witnessed Marion Health’s values--quality, patient service excellence, effective communication, resource management, teamwork, and community-driven--come to life around us as we intentionally incorporated these values into our design process.

-The final mark, The Pulse, maintains a steady embrace around the center and welcomes patients into a similar embrace.
+The final mark, the Pulse, maintains a steady embrace around the center and welcomes patients into a similar embrace.
 Forming a compassionate network of growth, it remains rooted in Marion Health’s integrity, innovation, and holistic care as it reaches more patients and their communities.
-At its core, the Pulse alludes to the foundational legacy of the Red Cross as an icon of quality care, and the strong blue color is reminiscent of MGH’s long-standing history throughout the region.
+At its core, the Pulse alludes to the foundational legacy of the Red Cross as an icon of quality care, and the strong blue color is reminiscent of Marion Health’s long-standing history throughout the region.
 Like the undulation of an ambulance siren, the Pulse’s ripple-like movement embodies Marion Health’s ever-expanding influence on the community.

 The Pulse’s colors imply tranquility, agricultural roots, and innovation.
 Blues and greens are often associated with health, growth, innovation, care, and community.
 We selected these colors to embody Marion Health’s pride in its community, reflecting its hard-working, rural setting.
 Colored with blues and greens, The Pulse welcomes in and provides comfort to the community.

-We paired The Pulse with a typeface selected to reflect its soft edges, ensuring its approachability as a brand.
+We paired the Pulse with a typeface selected to reflect its soft edges, ensuring its approachability as a brand.
 The typeface is open, gently drawing Marion Health’s community in.
 Its rounded curves make the brand more human and reflect the curves of the mark itself, while the typeface’s sharp points represent Marion Health’s strict standard of excellence.
 Specifically, the ‘N’ in “Marion” ends on a curve, leaving the viewer with an open invitation to become a part of the Marion Health community.

 Using shapes from the Pulse, we also designed icons to represent Marion Health’s values, signify wayfinding in their facilities, and form a common language throughout the brand itself.

-Ultimately, The Pulse transforms Marion General Hospital into Marion Health, and transforms the company from a rural hospital to a rural health network.
+Ultimately, the Pulse transforms Marion General Hospital into Marion Health, and transforms the company from a rural hospital to a rural health network.
 The new brand not only allows Marion Health to expand its identity within the community but it also showcases their identity more accurately, revealing all they are capable of as a health network.

 How do we, in a culture so polarizing, create space for productive and peaceful conversations in communities seeking not our own personal convictions, but our community’s best interest?
 In processing these large issues, the Understand.
 Discover.
 Act. kit was hatched.
 It seeks to provide a resource for community organizations to use that contains resources and tools aimed at helping communities to have productive and peaceful conversations about the false memories, abrasive memories, or longed to be forgotten memories within our own communities.

-The kit contains three units for a community to process together.
-Understand catches the community up to the broader story in context of national dialogues and urges them to press forward.
-Discover allows the community to grapple with the specific issues in their own community making sure to listen to diverse voices around the community.
 Act pushes the community to come to their own solution since the same solution won’t be right for every community and set in motion a plan and path forward.

 All in all, the desire of the kit is to grapple with the question: How do we as a community navigate a past we would rather forget?